Download a copy of our Terms & Conditions in PDF Here

 If any information you have provided to us is shown to be false or inaccurate, then you’ll have broken your contract and will forfeit any payment made.

-2.9 Unacceptable Behaviour
+2.9 Unacceptable Behaviour to staff

 Mountain Campers will refuse a hiring if you or anyone in your party behaves in an unacceptable way.
 For example, if we believe that any driver is under the influence of drink or drugs, or you, or anyone in your party, is abusive or threatening to our staff.